-AEMC, Review into the scope of economic regulation applied to covered pipelines, final report, 3 July 2018, pp. 103-105.
+98 AEMC, Review into the scope of economic regulation applied to covered pipelines, draft report, 27 February 2018, pp. 110-111.

-- the publication of issues, consultation and discussion papers, and the holding of conferences and information sessions, as appropriate - the publication of a final decision within 80 business days.
+- a consultation period of no less than 30 business days from publication of the proposed models - the publication of issues, consultation and discussion papers, and the holding of conferences and information sessions, as appropriate - the publication of a final decision within 80 business days.

-The draft rule also inserts new rule 75B (contents of the financial models) which requires the models to be consistent with the total revenue building block methodology, opening capital base and any other financial element of the access arrangement contained in Part 9 of the NGR.
+The final rule also inserts new rule 75B (which sets out the contents of the financial models).
+This rule requires the models to be consistent with the total revenue building block approach, opening capital base and any other financial element of the access arrangement contained in Part 9 of the NGR.